-Single Sick Buit Unit Reconstruction: up to \$124,800 per applicant to rebuild rental unit with damages totaling 50.01% or more of the homes pre-disaster value.
+Single Unit Rental Reconstruction: up to \$229,000 per applicant to rebuild homes with damages totaling 50.01% or more of the homes pre-disaster value.
+This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with homes to be reconstructed in a 100-year flood plain and having additional site conditions.

-Single Unit Mobile Home Replacement: up to \$84,502 per applicant for rental mobile home replacement.

-Site Conditions: up to \$83,000 additional funds as needed to meet housing requirements for eligible applicants with rental units to be reconstructed, replaced, or rehabbed located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed).
+Single Unit Mobile Home Replacement: up to \$198,500 per applicant for mobile home replacement.
+This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with mobile homes to be replaced in a 100-year flood plain and having additional site conditions.

-ELIGIBLE ACTIVITIES: HCDA Sections 105(a)(3)-(4); 105(a)(11); 105(a)(15); 105(a)(18); 105(a)(25); Also eligible are elevation expenses related to rehabilitation and reconstruction activities including all applicable alternate eligibility requirements set forth under 81 FR 83254 and 82 FR 5591.
+Eligible Activities: HCDA Sections 105(a)(3)-(4); 105(a)(11); 105(a)(15); 105(a)(18); 105(a)(25); Also eligible are elevation expenses related to rehabilitation and reconstruction activities including all applicable alternate eligibility requirements set forth under 81 FR 83254 and 82 FR 5591.
 [24 CFR 570.202(a)(1)]

-NATIONAL OBJECTIVE: Benefit to low to moderate-income persons.
+National Objective: Benefit to low to moderate-income persons.
 [24 CFR 570.208(a)(3)]

-PROJECTED ACCOMPLISHMENTS: The State estimates it will be able to assist 300 units of rental property.
+Projected Accomplishments: The State estimates it will be able to assist 40 units of rental property.

-START DATE: The State anticipates launching the WV-RAP during the third quarter of 2017.
+State Date: The State anticipates launching the WV-RAP during the third quarter of 2017.

-END DATE: WV-RAP will end upon the expenditure of all funds allocated for this program or within six years after the execution of the grant agreement with HUD.
+End Date: WV-RAP will end upon the expenditure of all funds allocated for this program or within six years after the execution of the grant agreement with HUD.